-Sponsored by the Tabb Center with co-sponsorship from the Alexander Grass Humanities Institute, Inheritance Baltimore, the Singleton Center for the Study of Premodern Europe, Bill Tyler, and the Virginia Fox Stern Center for the History of the Book in the Renaissance.
+Sponsored by the Tabb Center with co-sponsorship from the Alexander Grass Humanities Institute, the Singleton Center for the Study of Premodern Europe, Bill Tyler, and the Virginia Fox Stern Center for the History of the Book in the Renaissance.

-Next deadline: April 4, 2023
+Next deadline: April 5, 2024

 Each award, in the amount of $3500, supports research and the development of projects based on this research, e.g. an academic essay, online exhibition, film, digital humanities project, or other deliverable.
+Fellows will receive half of the award at the beginning of the project and the other half at completion.
 (See “Recent DURA Projects” below for examples of past student research projects.)

 - Applicants must identify a faculty mentor and/or Library curator who can help them identify materials for research, formulate proposals, and conduct research.

 - Awardees must submit a final project based on their research and write a short blog post.